ergoplatform/ergodocs/docs/dev/Integration/guide.md

 }
 ```

-and then the node will CPU-mine its own chain.
+Then the node will CPU-mine its own chain.

 Any suggestions for improvements are welcomed!
 Please send them to team@ergoplatform.org or #development channel in Discord https://discord.gg/kj7s7nb